Gunnison County Republicans

 A “yes” vote on Amendment I allows judges to deny bail to a person charged with first degree murder when the judge determines that the proof is evident or presumption is great that the person committed the crime.
 Judges should reserve this right to remove violent offenders from the street pending trial.

-Amendment J: Repealing the Definition of Marriage in the Constitution VOTE YES
+Amendment J: Repealing the Definition of Marriage in the Constitution VOTE NO

 In 2006, Colorado voters approved an amendment to Colorado’s constitution stating that only the union of one man or one woman is a valid or recognized marriage in Colorado.
 Amendment J repeals this language, which has been declared unconstitutional by state and federal courts.
 While the traditional definition of marriage is still relevant in Christianity, and all Christians should vote accordingly, the RNC has not taken a stance on marriage in 2024.
 The state of Colorado’s concern with this matter is moot, as it has been adjudicated via SCOTUS.
 A limited government stance-what two consenting adults do with their lives is not subject matter for voters or the legislature; liberty is afforded here.
 Importantly, the focus of any LGBTQ-related efforts should be on the trans agenda and children harmed within this state.
 Focus in LGBTQ issues by the GOP must turn to children and education.